 The training schedules on the next two pages are illustrative.
 They include the approximate number of scheduled hours per week allotted to each rotation.
 We have attempted to provide a realistic picture of what a Fellow is likely to experience.
-The program schedules consist of 40-hour weeks, the California licensing board accepts up to 44 hours of supervised training per week, but Fellows report that they spend 50-60 hours per week on program-related activities including reading the literature and preparing research proposals and manuscripts for publication.
-Each Fellow's training plan is proposed by the research mentor, taking into account the Fellow's background and professional plans, and must be approved by the Cluster Leaders and the Director.
+The program schedules consist of 40-hour weeks, the California licensing board accepts up to 44 hours of supervised training per week, Each Fellow's training plan is proposed by the research mentor, taking into account the Fellow's background and professional plans, and must be approved by the Cluster Leaders and the Director.
 Note that the cluster and research track chosen by the applicant have major implications for the specific rotations the applicant will experience.
 The first year is a primarily clinical year.
 The second, postdoctoral year combines advanced training in clinical services and clinical research, with greater emphasis on the latter.
 Postdoctoral Fellows spend 16 to 20 hours in clinical rotations related to their research area, and the rest of their time in research activities.
 Fellows receive a minimum of four hours per week of supervision plus additional training activities (this may include additional supervision, seminars, clinical rounds and so on).